Prudhoe Bay Oil Field

 Prudhoe Bay Oil Field is a large oil field on Alaska's North Slope.
-It is the largest oil field in North America, covering 213543 acre and originally containing approximately 25 Goilbbl of oil.
+It is the largest oil field in North America, covering 213543 acre and originally contained approximately 25 Goilbbl of oil.
 The amount of recoverable oil in the field is more than double that of the next largest field in the United States by acreage (the East Texas Oil Field), while the largest by reserves is the Permian Basin (North America).
 The field was operated by BP; partners were ExxonMobil and ConocoPhillips until August 2019; when BP sold all its Alaska assets to Hilcorp.

 Location

 The field is located 400 mi north of Fairbanks and 650 mi north of Anchorage, 250 mi north of the Arctic Circle, and 358 mi south of the North Pole.
 It is on the North Slope and lies between the National Petroleum Reserve–Alaska to the west and the Arctic National Wildlife Refuge to the east.
+It is accessible by road from Fairbanks, Alaska via the Elliott Highway and Dalton Highway.